bigchaindb/bigchaindb/docs/server/source/clusters-feds/set-up-a-cluster.md

 1. Who will operate each node in the initial cluster?
 2. What will the replication factor be?
 (It should be 3 or more.)
-3. Who will deploy the first node?
+3. Who will deploy the first node, second node, etc.?
-4. Who will add subsequent nodes?
-(It must be one of the existing nodes.)

 Once those things have been decided, the cluster deployment process can begin.
-The process for deploying a production node is outlined in the section on production nodes.
+The process for deploying a production node is outlined in [the section on production nodes](../production-nodes/index.html).

-Each BigchainDB node operator will eventually need some information from all other nodes:

-1. Their BigchainDB public key, e.g. `Eky3nkbxDTMgkmiJC8i5hKyVFiAQNmPP4a2G4JdDxJCK`
-1. Their MongoDB hostname and port, e.g. `mdb.farm2.organization.org:27017`

-To secure communications, more information will be needed.
+Every time a new BigchainDB node is added, every other node must update their [BigchainDB keyring](../server-reference/configuration.html#keyring) (one of the BigchainDB configuration settings): they must add the public key of the new node.

+To secure communications between BigchainDB nodes, each BigchainDB node can use a firewall or similar, and doing that will require additional coordination.